28 Apr Your Guide to Warehouse Workflow

-Every business has different storage needs and there are a variety ways to meet those needs.
-Some things to be conscious of are what are the products that need to be stored, the turnover of products, the weight requirements and special needs of what you are storing.
+Every business has different storage needs and there are a variety of ways to meet those needs.
+Some things to be conscious of are what are the products that need to be stored, the turnover of products, the weight requirements and the special needs of what you are storing.
 For more information on the details and ideas on how to arrange your storage area, look for our next blog in which we take a deep dive into your warehouse racking layout.

 Here is a chart depicting the pros and cons of your six main pallet rack types.